Paybook/Lite/README.md

 # Paybook Lite
-A very simple and light interface to demonstrate how to take advantage of the Paybook Financial API (Sync) to pull information from Mexican Banks and Tax Authority.
+A very simple and light web application to demonstrate how to take advantage of the Paybook Financial API (Sync) to pull information from Mexican Banks and Tax Authority.

 ## Requirements
 1. [NodeJS](https://nodejs.org/en/) Stable version 5.10.1